History of WGM

 1913

-The first Prayer Band, Mother Band, was organized in Chicago on July 10.
-It met six hours each Friday to pray for missions.
+The first Prayer Band was organized in Chicago on July 10.
+It met six hours each Friday to pray.

 1919